doodlewind/react-ssd1306/docs/tutorial.md

 ![](https://ewind.us/images/react-ssd1306/react-arch-2.jpg)

-In this perspective, the JS Renderer we want to use in React, is more like a thinner “shell”.
+In this perspective, the JS Renderer we want to use in React, is more like a thinner "shell".
 There are two important layers that we need to implement:

 * An adapter layer that implements the native state container and native rendering loop
 * A real renderer in C programming language